 Monument Valley, Utah

 I stayed in a teepee at the Monument Valley Tipi Village.
 This place is run by a Navajo family, and it’s actually just a regular campground.
 There are a few powered sites for caravans, some unpowered sites for tents, and about 8 teepees scattered around the site.
-The teepees cost $90 USD per night during the summer season.
 If this sounds interesting, you can read all about our desert glamping experience in Monument Valley.

 Where to eat in Monument Valley: